alexandrasalem/symbolic-music-generation/README.md

 In `train_model_no_chords.py`, the model just generates MIDI.

+In all of these models, we train `bass` and `melody` versions as two separate models.

 #### To-Do
 These two tasks will require making a new model class in `models.py`.
 - Add a model that generates the bass and then afterwards the melody (instead of two separate models).